Twelve Days of ZAPmas - Day 4 - Fuzzing for Injection

 With other payloads this certainly might be interesting, like if I was fuzzing for cross-site scripting flaws.
 But in this case, it's a false positive.

-Applying this to XSS
+Applying This to XSS

 Let's look at a simple example of a classic reflected input.
 The example request below submits a username and password.

-An HTTP POST request with a form-urlencoded body.
+HTTP POST request with form-urlencoded body

 When the response comes back, I can see the username is still populated.